24 Plant-Based Recipes - Cover

 Any food rich in antioxidants is good for your heart, but elderberry has some specific benefits for cardiovascular health.

-Other studies have found that elderberry extract can also lower blood pressure and potentially protect organs from damage due to high blood pressure.
+Other studies have found that elderberry extract may also lower blood pressure and potentially protect organs from damage due to high blood pressure.
 So far, the research indicates that this ability comes from the presence of powerful polyphenols (antioxidants) in elderberry.

 Lowering blood sugar is another of the potential health benefits of elderberry for your heart.
 Type 2 diabetes and high blood sugar levels put stress on your blood vessels and raise your risk of developing heart disease.